Accountability Counsel and Partners Advance Recommendations for Strengthened Accountability at the African Development Bank

 Communities impacted by the AfDB’s financing have few avenues to raise grievances, and the AfDB launched the review in December 2019 to “undertake a thorough assessment of the extent to which IRM has been an effective recourse mechanism for people affected by a project.”
 An external consulting firm was hired to conduct the review, and the first consultation gave stakeholders an opportunity to comment on the review team’s report that analyzed the mechanism’s performance and made recommendations for how to improve it.

 The report highlighted several challenges to communities having their complaints effectively handled and made corresponding recommendations to strengthen both the mechanism and the bank’s support for the mechanism.
-Based on our experience supporting communities around the world in raising their voices concerning impacts of internationally financed projects and our prior advocacy to improve the IRM, our recommendations agreed with most of the report’s findings and focused on removing barriers to accessing the IRM, restructuring the mechanism to its capacity and effectiveness, and ensuring independence from AfDB management to ensure a fair process for communities using the mechanism.
+Based on our experience supporting communities around the world in raising their voices concerning impacts of internationally financed projects and our prior advocacy to improve the IRM, our recommendations agreed with most of the report’s findings and focused on removing barriers to accessing the IRM, restructuring the mechanism to increase its capacity and effectiveness, and ensuring independence from AfDB management to ensure a fair process for communities using the mechanism.

 One of the key challenges for communities to access the IRM is not knowing that the office even exists, and we called on the AfDB to follow the recent developments at the Inter-American Development Bank and U.S. International Development Finance Corporation and require AfDB clients – who have close contact with project affected communities – to share information about the mechanism.